Anujeshdahiya/flutter_animated_gradient_button/README.md

 -->

 # flutter_animated_gradient_button
-A flutter widget for animated gradient button.
+Create a Flutter widget for a button with an animated gradient effect.

 # Using AnimatedGradientButton objects directly